-While this is a formal CoA request, the applicant has acknowledged that this meeting-and, possibly, subsequent meetings-will be treated as an intermediate review and that no formal BAR action will be taken.
+While this is a formal CoA request, the applicant has acknowledged that this meeting will be treated as an intermediate review, that the applicant will request a deferral, and no formal BAR action will be taken, except to accept that request.
 However, by consensus the BAR may express an opinion about the project as presented.
 (For example, the BAR may take a non-binding vote to express support, opposition, or even questions and concerns regarding the project's likelihood for an approved CoA.
 These will not represent approval or even endorsement of the CoA, but will represent the BAR's opinion on the project, relative to preparing the project for final submittal.
-While such votes carry no legal bearing and are not binding, BAR members are expected to express their opinions-both individually and collectively--in good faith as a project advances towards an approved CoA.)
+While such votes carry no legal bearing and are not binding, BAR members are expected to express their opinions-both individually and collectively-in good faith as a project advances towards an approved CoA.)

 This is an iterative process and these discussions should be thorough and productive.
-The goal is to establish what is necessary for a final submittal that_provides the information necessary for the BAR to evaluate the project and to then approve or deny the requested CoA.
+The goal is to establish what is necessary for a final submittal that\provides the information necessary for the BAR to evaluate the project and to then approve or deny the requested CoA.